Guidelines for Interacting with Manta Rays

 Rule #5: Taking Underwater Photos or Video Safely

-When taking underwater photos or shooting video while on a swim, be considerate of people and mantas.
+When taking underwater photos or shooting videos while on a swim, be considerate of people and mantas.
 Minimize your equipment in the water column and let the mantas come to you.

 For more practical tips to film or take pictures underwater safely and responsibly, check out our Underwater Photography Guide.